auth0/docs/articles/quickstart/webapp/golang/01-login.md

 ${snippet(meta.snippets.dependencies)}

 ::: note
-This example uses `mux` for routing but you can use whichever router you want
+This example uses `mux` for routing but you can use whichever router you want.
 :::

 ## Add the Auth0 Callback Handler